 Fostering rich minds in scientific engineers to enable them to flexibly respond to and move forward in a changing society

 Designed with 25 programs (course packages related to specific themes surpassing major courses) to be freely selected.
-Students are given opportunities for multidisciplinary learning to gain the ability to cope in a changing and diversified age while raising expertise in their major courses.
+Students are given opportunities for multidisciplinary learning of different fields according to interests to gain the ability to cope in a changing and diversified age while raising expertise in their major courses.

 Dept. of Social Welfare, Dept. of Child Education

 Fostering the ability to learn, think, and practice through an abundance of practical work opportunities

 The Junior College consists of the Social Welfare and Child Education Departments.
 Both departments place a focus on practical training, with hands-on and experiential learning at social welfare facilities, day-care centers, and kindergartens.
 Opportunities to participate in joint events with the local community are provided to foster human resources with rich humanity, professional knowledge, and practical skills.